We just a launched a brand new Youth Baseball Training Program – Click here to learn more

-Running, crawling, multiple sports (big hint: do not specialize in year-round baseball too young), resistance training, running backward, jumping in different directions, punching, kicking, hanging, swinging— essentially anything and everything movement related.
+Running, crawling, multiple sports (big hint: do not specialize in year-round baseball too young), resistance training, running backwards, jumping in different directions, punching, kicking, hanging, swinging— essentially anything and everything movement related.

 Should Kids Play Other Sports?

-Not just in the short-term, but in the long-term as well due to the fact that they will carry that nervous system with them for life.
+Not just in the short term, but in the long term as well due to the fact that they will carry that nervous system with them for life.

 For example, if you took two kids and made one focus and play baseball year-round every year versus another kid who played baseball during the summer but then played hockey in the winter, soccer in the spring, and lacrosse in the fall– he is going to be the better athlete when the time comes for his adolescence + adult years.

-Sure, he played less baseball than the other kid, but his nervous system exposure and development before puberty was extremely superior to the first kid who only focused on baseball and therefore he created a much better skill set within stride frequency (one of the biggest factors that determine a baseball players speed), body awareness, total body relative strength, balance, explosiveness, and agility.
+Sure, he played less baseball than the other kid, but his nervous system exposure and development before puberty was extremely superior to the first kid who only focused on baseball and therefore he created a much better skillset within stride frequency (one of the biggest factors that determine a baseball players speed), body awareness, total body relative strength, balance, explosiveness, and agility.

-Not to mention the major point that a kid with a greater exposure/experience in multiple sports would have a far less susceptibility to creating any repetitive strain injuries or structural imbalances due to constantly repeating the same movement patterns.
+Not to mention the major point that a kid with a greater exposure/experience in multiple sports would have far less susceptibility to creating any repetitive strain injuries or structural imbalances due to constantly repeating the same movement patterns.